petterikorpimaa/discoverify/README.md

 # Discoverify

-Search for artists and list similar artists from Last FM database and their top songs from Spotify.
+Search for artists and list similar artists from Last.fm database and their top songs from Spotify.

 ## Installation
 1. Run `npm install`
-2. Create [`Last FM API account`](https://www.last.fm/api) and add your API key to the `.env.local` file.
+2. Create [`Last.fm API account`](https://www.last.fm/api) and add your API key to the `.env.local` file.
 2. Create [`Spotify API Application`](https://developer.spotify.com/documentation/web-api/concepts/apps) and add your Client ID and Client Secret to the `.env.local` file.